 jd bot in WhatsApp and here it is shown.

-With this JSON request received by Power Automate, we will be able to create the Schema.
+With this JSON request received by Power Automate, we will be able to get all the metadata details.
 See you in the next part for continuing the build of the Power Automate flow.

 Thank you All!!!
 Hope you find this useful.

 If you liked our content and it was helpful, you can buy us a coffee or a pizza.
 Thank you so much.